github/docs/content/rest/overview/resources-in-the-rest-api.md

 }
 ```

-### Timezones
+## Timezones

 Some requests that create new data, such as creating a new commit, allow you to provide time zone information when specifying or generating timestamps.
-We apply the following rules, in order of priority, to determine timezone information for API calls.
+We apply the following rules, in order of priority, to determine timezone information for such API calls.

 * [Explicitly providing an ISO 8601 timestamp with timezone information](#explicitly-providing-an-iso-8601-timestamp-with-timezone-information)
 * [Using the `Time-Zone` header](#using-the-time-zone-header)
 * [Using the last known timezone for the user](#using-the-last-known-timezone-for-the-user)
 * [Defaulting to UTC without other timezone information](#defaulting-to-utc-without-other-timezone-information)

+Note that these rules apply only to data passed to the API, not to data returned by the API.
+As mentioned in "[Schema](#schema)," timestamps returned by the API are in UTC time, ISO 8601 format.

-#### Explicitly providing an ISO 8601 timestamp with timezone information
+### Explicitly providing an ISO 8601 timestamp with timezone information

 For API calls that allow for a timestamp to be specified, we use that exact timestamp.
-An example of this is the [Commits API](/rest/reference/git#commits).
+An example of this is the API to manage commits.
+For more information, see "[Commits](/rest/reference/git#commits)."

 These timestamps look something like `2014-02-27T15:05:06+01:00`.
 Also see [this example](/rest/reference/git#example-input) for how these timestamps can be specified.

-#### Using the `Time-Zone` header
+### Using the `Time-Zone` header

 It is possible to supply a `Time-Zone` header which defines a timezone according to the [list of names from the Olson database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).